 The Medical Assistant is a multi-skilled health professional specifically educated to work in ambulatory settings performing administrative and clinical duties.
 The practice of medical assisting directly influences the public's health and well-being, and requires mastery of a complex body of knowledge and specialized skills requiring both formal education and practical experience that serve as standards for entry into the profession.
-The Medical Assistant program will prepare competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) in the following domain areas:
+The Medical Assistant program will prepare entry-level medical assistants to be competent in cognitive (knowledge), psychomotor (skills), and affective (behavior) skill sets in the following domain areas:

 - Anatomy & Physiology

 - Ethical Consideration

 To be considered for admission to the Medical Assisting Technology program, interested persons should: